canonical/maas-anvil/README.md

     #     source: /snap/maas-anvil/63/etc/deploy-postgresql
 ```

-As mentioned above, you can find a more detailed explanation of all available configuration options in the [References / Configuration options](#configuration-options) section.
+As mentioned above, you can find a more detailed explanation of all available configuration options in the [Configuration options](#configuration-options) section.

 Once you have set up a manifest file to your liking, you can deploy it when you bootstrap your deployment as follows: